Icarus

 This year our team had the incredible opportunity to visit Friends of Amateur Rocketry in the Mojave Desert in California to attempt our first ever rocket balloon launch called Hapsis I. And while that mission did not go as planned we learned more about how to prepare for our future missions.

 This year the Hapsis team is focusing on an even larger and more exiting mission, Hapsis II.
 This mission will include a larger rocket and balloon, looking to finally gain altitude from the decreased air density.
-Additionally new developments in our launch structure and avionics will have to be made.
+Additionally new developments in our avionics, recovery, and deployment systems will have to be made.